 IMX is an inclusive, growing, interdisciplinary community, so if you aren’t sure whether the specifics of your research are in scope then (a) they probably are, and (b) please email email@example.com and the chairs will do their best to advise you.
 Additionally, we are offering a mentoring programme for authors new to submitting an academic paper, those in circumstances which are particular adverse (e.g. a disability or personal circumstances which impact upon the paper preparation process), those for who English is a second language or a particularly novel submission which may require additional input.

 FORMAT AND SUBMISSION PROCESS

+All submissions should follow the ACM guidelines.
+There is a single submission paper format (for long and short papers in the main paper track).
 Work-in-Progress should be submitted through the PCS submission system in the form of a maximum 3,000 word paper using the New SIGCHI Proceedings Format.
 Work-in-Progress paper submissions are not anonymised, and should include name, affiliation, and contact information of all authors.

 Authors should submit accessible papers to ensure that everyone can review and access the submissions to IMX.
 Resources for preparing accessible submissions can be found here and help is available through contacting firstname.lastname@example.org

 Your submissions will be reviewed by a panel in a non-anonymised manner based on originality, creativity, impact, relevance to the topics of IMX and the quality of presentation.
 The review process will strive to select papers that present novel ideas and approaches, with the potential to spark discussions and interactions at the conference.